shermanhung/Basketball-Data-Visualization/README.md

 ## CourtChart
 ![courtchart](https://cloud.githubusercontent.com/assets/25786510/24585530/4700f080-17bf-11e7-96a5-03facabd4fcc.png)

-CourtChart is a visualization that allows coaches to analyze the spacing and location of players during a basketball game.
+CourtChart is an animation that allows coaches to analyze the spacing and location of players during a basketball game.
+The animation shows the positioning the players and the ball on the court in each basketball play.
+More importantly, it shows the trajectory of the movement of each player.
 The data source of this visualization is from SportsVU data.
 SportsVU is a camera system that is installed at the top of an arena.
 It captures the X,Y positioning of players and X,Y,Z positioning of the ball.